Researchers analyze SEER data to understand multiple topics, such as:

 - Incidence trends for various cancer sites over time for specific geographic areas.

 The National Cancer Institute (NCI) provides several statistical software packages to help researchers analyze data.
 These software applications include SEER*Stat, Health Disparities Calculator (HD*Calc), Joinpoint Regression Program, and many others.
 Additionally, NCI provides tutorials and informational resources for these programs.
-Visit SEER Resources to learn more about SEER data and software for researchers.
+Visit SEER Data and Software to learn more about resources for researchers.

 Researchers analyze data and publish results in various formats to disseminate their findings and research conclusions.